-Why travelers should add this beautiful Mediterranean country to their bucket lists.
+Why travelers should add the beautiful Mediterranean country of Spain to their European travel bucket lists.

 After spending a week traveling solo along the southeast coast of Spain, I am beyond thrilled to be able to add on to my series of posts about this lovely and lively country.

 I visited Madrid, Toledo and Barcelona back in January and absolutely loved it.
 Fast forward to April and I have a few weeks off from school, and I have my Spanish language exam coming up soon.
 So I decided to travel to Spain again to practice my Spanish and see more of this gorgeous country.